 Commitment to Local Data

 Data is a guiding element of the Community Foundation’s work in Central New York.
 For decades, we have used local data to spot regional trends and direct our funding priorities.
 Now, through CNY Vitals, we are able to provide residents with access to the same consolidated data on key indicators through elegant and intuitive visualizations, so that we can measure progress and plan action together.

 In addition to CNY Vitals, the Community Foundation has supported the development of complementary websites such as HealtheCNY and DataCuse that help nonprofit organizations and municipalities make their internal data public.
 In addition, our Performance Management Learning Community helps nonprofit agencies measure their impact in order to improve services and make them more competitive for new funding opportunities.
 We also participate in a Community Data Group, a coalition of social sector members who share ideas and data and coordinate efforts to help our community improve more effectively than working alone.

 The Central New York Community Foundation

-The Central New York Community Foundation was established in 1927 to serve as a permanent community endowment built by the gifts and charitable legacies of individuals, families and businesses for the betterment of the region.
-It is the largest charitable foundation in Central New York with assets of more than $272 million.
-It has invested more than $190 million in community improvement projects since its inception.
-As a grantmaker, civic leader, convener and sponsor of special initiatives, the Community Foundation strives to strengthen local nonprofits, encourage better understanding of the region and address the most critical issues of our time.
-Its vision is to create a vibrant Central New York community that provides opportunity for everyone and builds a hopeful, prosperous region for future generations.
+The Central New York Community Foundation is a public charity established in 1927 that collects contributions from donors, manages them to grow over time and then distributes funding to local charities to help them thrive.
+It is the largest charitable foundation in Central New York with assets of more than $280 million and has invested more than $200 million in community improvement projects since its inception.
+As a grantmaker, civic leader, convener and sponsor of strategic initiatives, the Community Foundation strives to strengthen local nonprofits, encourage better understanding of the region and address the most critical issues of our time.